villaa/DCRCDAQdoc/SLACtest/SLACtest_Plan.md

 Tuning Tools/SQUID Data (Bruno/Bill/Bruce)
 ------------------------------------------

-**Overview:** We would like to get an overall picture of the noise performance of the SQUIDs with the RevD board and work out the bugs in the tuning of SQUIDs with RevD, and HEMPT performance if possible.
+**Overview:** We want to get an overall picture of the noise performance of the SQUIDs with the RevD board and work out the bugs in the tuning of SQUIDs with RevD, and HEMPT performance if possible.
 Some SQUID work has been done already with the RevD, so we wish to compare to those results from Bruce.